 The Camillus Bush Crafter is sharp out of the box and a few swipes across a hard Arkansas stone further smoothed the edge.
-This is hard steel, so I advise touching it up after use to keep it sharp.
-If you let it get dull, it will be a chore to restore a fine cutting edge.
-Being carbon steel, it probably wouldn't hurt to wipe the knife with a silicon cloth or oily rag after use.
+1095 steel has medium edge retention, but it is relatively easy to sharpen and will take an extremely sharp edge.
+Touch it up frequently to keep it sharp.
+Being a high carbon steel, 1095 is hard and has good tensile strength, but will rust if not protected.
+Wipe the knife with a silicon cloth or oily rag after use.

 There were no big game animals requiring field dressing available at the time of this review, but rest assured, I am confident the Camillus Bush Crafter knife is up to the job.
 In fact, it is hard to imagine a task for which any 4" outdoor utility knife is suitable that the Bush Crafter could not accomplish with aplomb.
 I suspect that frontiersmen, such as Buffalo Bill Cody and Kit Carson, would have felt right at home with this knife.